andrevidela/Research-report/Thesis/index.md

 A label associated to a collection of values.
 For example `String` is the type given to strings of characters for text. `Int` is the type given to integer values. `Nat` is the type given to natural numbers.

+##### Type-System

+Set of rules the types in a program have to follow in order to be accepted by the compiler.
+The goal of the type-system is to catch some classes of errors while helping the programmer reach their goal more easily.

 ##### Linear types

 Types that have a usage restriction.
 Typically, a value labelled with a linear type can only be used once, no less, no more.